adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 7/7/20

+* Started looking at some algorithmic problems!

 ## 6/7/20

 * Planned the next 6 months overview for a project.
 It is difficult to think and plan and create a realistic and challenging roadmap for projects.
 Will get better at it with time and experience!